Child Custody FAQ and Answers

 Maybe.
 If your child has sufficient mental capacity to offer a reasoned opinion as to where he/she wants to live the Judge can hear from your child.
 In most states, a child’s wishes are to be considered but they are not controlling on the judge’s decision.

 If we can’t reach an agreement and we have to go to court how will the judge decide where our child will live?

-In N.C., child custody is determined by a judge.
-You are not entitled to a jury trial on the issue.
-The judge will listen to testimony of witnesses who are called by both parties and make a decision as to what “is in the best interest” of the child.
-The judge has wide latitude to decide the case how he sees fit.
-As you can imagine it is important to know the judge and how he/she often rules in certain situations.
+The judge will listen to the testimony of witnesses who are called by both parties and make a decision as to what “is in the best interest” of the child.
+The judge has wide latitude to decide the case how he or she sees fit.
+As you can imagine it is important to know how the judge often rules in different cases.
 The judge can decide to give both parents equal custody or give one parent physical custody and the other parent visitation.
-In rare cases where the child is in danger the judge may order no visitation or supervised visitation.
+In rare cases where the child is in danger, the judge may order no visitation or supervised visitation.

-As you can see child custody issues are as complex and varied as the people experiencing them.
-If you want more information about your particular case contact the McIlveen Family Law Firm at (704) 865-9011 to schedule a consultation.
+As you can see child custody issues are as complex and as varied as the people experiencing them.
+If you want more information about your particular case contact the McIlveen Family Law Firm.